cypress-io/cypress/README.md

 ## How we work

-At Cypress we value our community and strive to be as open and transparent with them as possible.
+At Cypress, we value our community and strive to be as open and transparent with them as possible.
 Check out [our guide](./cypress-prioritization-and-triage.md) on how we prioritize community issues.

 ## License